 About habichuelas guisadas

-One of the parts of La Bandera Dominican (dominican traditional lunch meal), habichuelas guisadas (stewed beans) lies between stew and sauce, and perfect with rice.
-Habichuelas is an inherent part of our culture and one of the components of La Bandera Dominicana (The Dominican Flag), our traditional lunch.
+Habichuelas (Dominican beans) is an inherent part of the Dominican culture, and one of the components of La Bandera Dominicana (The Dominican Flag), the traditional Dominican lunch meal.

 - 2 cups of dry pinto, cranberry, or red kidney beans

 - 1 small red onion cut into four quarters